googlemaps/android-maps-compose/README.md

 ### Street View

 You can add a Street View given a location using the `StreetView` composable.
-To use it, provide a `StreetViewPanoramaOptions` object as follows:

 1. Test whether a Street View location is valid with the the `fetchStreetViewData` utility from the [`maps-compose-utils` library](#maps-compose-utility-library).